rclevy/RotationCurveTiltedRings/README.md

 *Any use of these codes or data products must cite [Cooke, Levy et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv220300694C/abstract).*

 ## FitCORotationCurves.py
-`FitCORotationCurves.py` is a convenience wrapper function to load the relevant data, plot the velocity fields, fit, save, and plot the rotation curves, and do a Monte Carlo to get uncertainties on the rotation curves, and plot the resodual velocity fields.
+`FitCORotationCurves.py` is a convenience wrapper function to load the relevant data, plot the velocity fields, fit, save, and plot the rotation curves, and do a Monte Carlo to get uncertainties on the rotation curves, and plot the residual velocity fields.
 This wrapper was written by R. C. Levy (rlevy.astro@gmail.com).

 *Any use of these codes or data products must cite [Cooke, Levy et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv220300694C/abstract).*